ipld/specs/block-layer/content-addressable-archives.md

 This diagram shows how IPLD blocks, their root CID, and a header combine to form a CAR.

 ![Content Addressable aRchive Diagram](content-addressable-archives.png)

+The name _Certified ARchive_ has also [previously been used](https://github.com/ipfs/archive-format) to refer to the CAR format.

 ## Format Description